Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/7a9df076-c84f-4e66-9698-6de07b19c851)

    It would seem that people listen to songs of the Major mode than the minor.
-This dominance maybe also due to the fact that there are more songs in major than in minor in the whole dataset.
+This dominance may also be due to the fact that there are more songs in major than in minor in the whole dataset.
 Let us dig deeper and see which mode is more listened to in average.
 We should first calculate the mean and then plot it to visualize their difference.

    ```python
    df_mode_stream['mean_streams'] = df_mode_stream.streams / df_mode_counts.number_of_tracks